Volunteer in Spain

 Within the Teaching project there is also the option for volunteers to teach adults who are interested in learning a new language in order to create new opportunities.
 Many of the adults who attend the classes are immigrants from South and Central America who are currently unemployed or stay-at-home parents.
 Volunteers with previous teaching experience, who specifically wish to teach adults, must note this in their application when applying for the program.
 As many of the adults have no previous experience with English, volunteers must speak at least intermediate Spanish in order to request this placement.

 The Teaching project is highly rewarding and through sharing knowledge and life experiences, volunteers can demonstrate that with a bit of hard work, anything is possible.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate, unless choosing to teach adults.
 We do, however, encourage all volunteers to come prepared by completing some relevant training.
-Visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.

 After School Support